stratis-storage/stratis-docs/content/stratis-rootfs.md

 the desired Stratis filesystem.
 This is required by dracut.
 * ` stratis.rootfs.pool_uuid=[POOL_UUID]`: The UUID of the pool that contains the root filesystem.
-* ` stratis.rootfs.uuid_paths=/dev/disk/by-uuid/[DEVICE_UUID]`: The UUID of one of the
-devices required to assemble the Stratis pool.
-All devices in the pool must be specified and this kernel command line parameter can be specified multiple times.

 If the user requires networking (for example, unlocking a pool using Tang), the parameter `rd.neednet=1` is required as well.